 National Culture and the Value Implications of Corporate Social Responsibility

 We examine why corporate social responsibility (CSR) practices vary across countries and firms, and the value implications of such variation.
-We find individualism is positively associated with firm-level CSR practices, with one country-level channel—income inequality—and two firm-level channels—board diversity and corporate transparency—linking individualism to CSR.
-Both between and within countries, we find a positive association between firm-level CSR practices and value, with three firm-level channels—cash flow, cash flow variability, and cost of equity—linking CSR practices to firm value.
+We find individualism is positively associated with firm-level CSR practices, with two country-level channels—press freedom and income inequality—and three firm-level channels—managerial discretion, board diversity, and corporate transparency—linking individualism to CSR.
+We find a positive association between firm-level CSR practices and value, with three firm-level channels—cash flows, cash flow variability, and cost of equity—linking CSR practices to firm value.
 The positive association between firm-level CSR practices and value is stronger in more individualistic countries.

-Keywords: corporate social responsibility; firm value; hierarchical linear model; individualism; national culture; environmental performance; social performance
+Keywords: corporate social responsibility; firm value; hierarchical linear model; individualism; national culture; internationalization; environmental performance; social performance

 JEL Classification: G18; G31; G32